IBM/Blockchain-for-maintaining-Digital-Assets/README.md

 </p>
 <br>

 * After your kubernetes cluster is up and running, you can deploy your IBM Blockchain Platform on the cluster.
-Again - wait for the Kubernetes service to indicate it was deployed.
+Again - wait for the IBM Cloud Kubernetes service to indicate it was deployed.
 The IBM Blockchain Platform service walks through few steps and finds your cluster on the IBM Cloud to deploy the service on.

 <br>
 <p align="center">